Patrik Gardesten: Career

 Gardesten was promoted to colonel on 1 January 2016 and assumed the position as head of the J3 Operations Department in the Joint Forces Command (Insatsstaben, INSS) at the Swedish Armed Forces Headquarters in Stockholm.
 In this position he also served as Operations Commander (operationsledare) to the Chief of Joint Operations, Vice Admiral Jan Thörnqvist.
 On 18 January 2018, Gardesten assumed the command of the 1st Marine Regiment.
 He also assumed the command of Haninge Garrison.
 At a ceremony at Berga Naval Base in Haninge Garrison on 19 January 2018, colonel Peder Ohlsson handed over command to colonel Gardesten.
 In September 2021, Gardesten commanded exercise Archipelago Endeavor in Stockholm Archipelago in cooperation with the United States Marine Corps which began the day after Zapad 2021 ended.
 The exercise contained units from the 1st Battalion, 6th Marines, 2nd Marine Division and Swedish marines from the 204th Rifle Company, 2nd Marine Battalion, 1st Marine Regiment.

-On 30 June 2022, the Supreme Commander of the Swedish Armed Forces, General Micael Bydén decided to appoint Gardesten as the new Deputy Chief of Navy and was simultaneously promoted to brigadier general.
+On 30 June 2022, the Supreme Commander of the Swedish Armed Forces, General Micael Bydén decided to appoint Gardesten as the new Deputy Chief of Navy; he was promoted to brigadier general at the same time.
+On 31 May 2025, he took office as Assistant Chief of Staff Strategic Plans and Policy at HQ Supreme Allied Command Transformation in Norfolk, Virginia, United States.